tomaszgil/baskit/TASKS.md

 # Tasks

-- Change the create buttons to a FAB
 - Create and add logo
 - Implement shopping mode for lists
 - Move edit list form to a standalone page